fmahoudeau/MiCT-Net-PyTorch/README.md

 # MiCT-Net for Video Recognition

 This is an implementation of the Mixed Convolutional Tube (MiCT) on PyTorch with a ResNet backbone.
 The model predicts the human action in each video from the UCF-101 dataset classification task.
-It achieves **69.3 top-1 accuracy** with a ResNet-18 backbone and **72.8 top-1 accuracy** with ResNet-34.
+It achieves **69.3 top-1 cross-validated accuracy** with a ResNet-18 backbone and **72.8 top-1 cross-validated accuracy** with ResNet-34.
 This repository is based on the work by Y. Zhou, X. Sun, Z-J Zha and W. Zeng described in this [paper](https://www.microsoft.com/en-us/research/uploads/prod/2018/05/Zhou_MiCT_Mixed_3D2D_CVPR_2018_paper.pdf) from Microsoft Research.

 This repository includes: